pchmiele/assignment/README.md

 ## Minimum/Maximum Triangle Paths - assignment
-Application reads from standard-input, tree in the following format:
+Application reads from standard-input a tree in the following format:
 ```
 1
 2 1